|Title:||Team-Initiated Problem Solving for Improved Student Outcome|

 Publications from this project:

-Todd, A., Algozzine, B., Horner, R., & Algozzine K. (in press).
+Todd, A., Algozzine, B., Horner, R., & Algozzine K. (2014).
 Data-based decision making.
-In C. Reynolds, K. Vannest, & E. Fletcher-Janzen (Eds.), Encyclopedia of special education: A reference for the education of children, adolescents, and adults with disabilities and other exceptional individuals (4th ed.).
+In C. Reynolds, K. Vannest, & E. Fletcher-Janzen (Eds.), Encyclopedia of special education: A reference for the education of children, adolescents, and adults with disabilities and other exceptional individuals (4th ed., pp. 751–755).
 Hoboken, NJ: John Wiley & Sons.